23 Good Work Habit Examples to Build a Successful Career

 10. Schedule a Weekly and Monthly Review

-This easy process allows you to look at the upcoming week and schedule the projects that you want to accomplish.
+This easy process allows you to look at the upcoming week and schedule the projects you want to accomplish.

 A great time to do this is while you are reviewing your notes from your idea capture mechanism and going through new paperwork.